 ● Coinomi Wallet for Android

 API and developement

 Bitcore is one of the first known cryptocurrencies to use the hybrid fork method to distribute BTX to Bitcoin holders.

 Instead of forking Bitcoin at a specific block and copying the blockchain, Bitcore created a new coin with an empty blockchain.
-On the 2nd of November 2017 a snapshot of the Bitcoin blockchain was created and in the following days approx. 5 000 000 transactions were created to fill all addresses (public keys) on the Bitcore blockchain, that had funds of 0.01 BTC or above on the Bitcoin chain.
+On the 2nd of November 2017 a snapshot of the Bitcoin blockchain was created and in the following days approximately ~ 5 000 000 transactions were created to fill all addresses (public keys) on the Bitcore blockchain, that had funds of 0.01 BTC or more on the Bitcoin chain.
 The funding ratio is 0.5 BTX : 1.0 BTC.